Why is cotton bad for hiking?

 If you’re going on a casual hike or walking on a trail, cotton clothing may be acceptable.
 Since you won’t be exerting as much energy, the risk of sweating and getting wet is lower.
 However, it’s still important to bring extra clothing in case of changes in weather or unexpected situations.

-Overall, while cotton clothing may be acceptable for some hiking situations, it’s essential to take precautions to manage moisture and stay dry.
+Overall, although cotton clothing is acceptable for some hiking situations, it’s essential to take precautions to manage moisture and stay dry.
 It’s still recommended to opt for moisture-wicking, quick-drying synthetic fabrics or merino wool when possible, as these fabrics are better suited for outdoor activities and can help prevent discomfort and hypothermia.

 What Are the Best Fabrics for Hiking?